okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/register-app/index.md

 Specifically, look for the `okta-hosted-login` example (there are samples provided for several use cases).

-You can try building the example app as-is to start or you can use it as a template for modifying your own app.
+You can try building the example app as-is to start, or you can use it as a template for modifying your own app.
 When you have an app running, you're ready to connect it to your Okta org.

 #### Tell Okta about the app